tonyedwardspz/tonyedwardspz/blog/_posts/2022/2022-12-23-the-tumble-dryer-beep.md

 Every time the tumble dryer beeps, I think of a story told at a networking event hosted by EPIC.

 It was in a community hall in Liskeard some time in the before days.
-I was there to broadcast a talk by a Software Cornwall member onto the organisations Facebook account.
+I was there to broadcast a talk by a Tech Cornwall member onto the organisations Facebook account.
 The network connection let us down on this outing, but the speakers didn't.

 One story focused around smart plugs.
 As part of a pilot, an Alexa plus a bunch of smart plugs and lights had been given out to a handful of people.
 The protagonist from a particularly memorable story managed to substantially changed the quality of their life.
 All thanks to a single plug.